 Plastic is alive and well on planet Earth.
 From the tiniest microsized particles to bottles and bags, plastic lives in our oceans, rivers, streams, landfills and in the bellies of sea critters.
 With recycling programs in almost every community across the U.S. and other countries, why do we have so much plastic pollution in our waterways?

 Originally published February 11, 2016.
 Last updated April 23, 2017

 We begin this journey at sea.
 In fact, let’s pretend for a moment we’re flying unassisted above the earth, gazing down at the oceans as we make our orbit.
 After circling the blue planet a few times, our first stop is the North Pacific Gyre, the largest ecosystem on earth.

 Gyres are systems of circulating currents, where debris, both man made and natural, becomes easily trapped.
 The highest concentration forms near the center.
 Our oceans contain five gyres, but the North Pacific Gyre is the largest.
 It’s home to the Eastern Pacific garbage patch, located between Hawaii and California.
 The size of this area is estimated to be anywhere from the size of Texas to twice the size of the continental United States.
 But this is speculative.
 No one really knows its true size.

-As we fly over a remote part of Hawaii, home to humpback whales, rare turtles, and colorful fish, plastics, such as toothbrushes, combs, bottles and caps … ” wash onto beaches, as noted in an article at Ensia.
+As we fly over a remote part of Hawaii, home to humpback whales, rare turtles, and colorful fish, plastics, such as ” … toothbrushes and combs, plastic bottles and caps … ” wash onto beaches, as noted in an article at Ensia.
 And the view is a familiar one in other areas.
 Volunteers have collected “ … cigarette butts, food wrappers, bottle caps, straws, stirrers and beverage bottles … . ” And that’s in addition to ” … lawnmowers, light bulbs, wigs and even shopping carts.”
 Both natural and man made debris become trapped in currents for years.
-But when the currents change, all this garbage washes up onto shorelines.
+But when the currents change, all this garbage washes onto shorelines.